harizonelopez/Django-blog-post/README.md

 ### Flash Messages

-- Success messages are displayed for creating, editing, and deleting posts.
+- Success messages are displayed for creating, editing, and deleting the posts.
-- These flashed messages disappear after a few seconds.
+- The flashed messages disappear after a few seconds.

 ## Contributing

 1. **Fork the repository**
-2. **Create a new branch:**
+2. **Create a new branch**

     ```sh
     git checkout -b feature-branch